-Our vision for the Altius Alliance SCITT is to continue to be a centre of excellence for producing outstanding teachers for children aged 11-16.
+The Altius Alliance is a centre of excellence for producing outstanding teachers for secondary aged children (11-16 years).

 We believe in a holistic approach to teaching and you will access a SEND and Mental Health Course which is delivered by expert practitioners.
 The content of this course, in addition to the outstanding interactive training sessions on subject pedagogy and professional issues, enhances the rest of your learning.

 The ITT Programme dedicates four days of the week to the development of outstanding classroom practice.
 You are placed with an experienced Subject Mentor and for the first term are micro managed.
 You will shadow experienced teachers so that you have a deeper understanding of the wider role of the teacher – form time, duties, meetings and you initially work with the classes that your Subject Mentor teaches and you and your Subject Mentor plan collaboratively with a gradual reversal of roles starting to occur.

 Initially you will be taught how to effectively observe best practice.
 Collaborative observations will occur which will generate quality discussions about what is effective teaching and learning.